How the NGSS Transform Science Instruction and Assessment

 Download the white paper “Assessing Today’s Standards: Multi-dimensional test items “to read about ELA, math, and science assessment content and see sample items.

-Going to NCSA in San Diego?
-Meet Karen Whisler and learn more about assessing the NGSS in the session, “Examining Approaches to Defining Cognitive Complexity for NGSS Standards and Assessment.”
+Learn more about assessing the NGSS in Karen’s session at NCSA 2018, “Examining Approaches to Defining Cognitive Complexity for NGSS Standards and Assessment.”

 *NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of this product, and do not endorse it.